top of page

 Eligibility

-Open to third-level students enrolled at an Irish university in a science, mathematics, engineering, or software STEM bachelor or master’s program, excluding those currently enrolled in a PhD program.
+Open to third-level students enrolled at a third-level institution in Ireland or Northern Ireland in a science, mathematics, engineering, or software STEM bachelor or master’s program, excluding those currently enrolled in a PhD program.

 Prizes